MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 - Handling Distribution Shifts on Graphs: An Invariance Perspective. [[paper]](https://arxiv.org/abs/2202.02466) [[code]](https://github.com/qitianwu/graphood-eerm)
   - Qitian Wu, Hengrui Zhang, Junchi Yan, David Wipf. *ICLR 2022*
-  - Key Word: Distribution Shift; Graph Neural Networks.
+  - Key Word: Distribution Shifts; Graph Neural Networks.
   - Digest: We formulate the OOD problem on graphs and develop a new invariant learning approach, Explore-to-Extrapolate Risk Minimization (EERM), that facilitates graph neural networks to leverage invariance principles for prediction.
 EERM resorts to multiple context explorers (specified as graph structure editers in our case) that are adversarially trained to maximize the variance of risks from multiple virtual environments.

 ### Out-of-Distribution Generalization: 2021